Governor’s political party is biggest factor in whether a state has imposed mask mandate, study finds

 For months, Trump spoke with skepticism about masks, and he first wore one in public during a visit to Walter Reed National Military Medical Center in July.
 A recent addition to the president’s stable of medical advisers, Scott Atlas, a neuroradiologist and fellow at Stanford University’s conservative Hoover Institution, has said he is uncertain whether mask-wearing makes sense “scientifically.”

 The University of Washington research looked at the influence of several factors in predicting which states have mask requirements and when they were created.
-It finds Democratic governors are about seven times as likely as their Republican counterparts to require residents to wear masks.
+It finds that Democratic governors are about seven times as likely as their Republican counterparts to require residents to wear masks.

 In contrast, states with high rates of death caused by the virus are twice as likely to have mask requirements than those with relatively few deaths.
 And though Republican-led states with such mandates adopted them nearly a month behind states with Democratic governors, having a low rate of deaths accounted for merely a 10-day lag in creating mask rules.